 5. Szimpla Kert Ruin Bar

 Hands down, the coolest place I visited was the Szimpla Kert ruin pub.
 The ruin pub trend started in the early 2000's, and Szimpla Kert is the most well known one in Budapest.
 The bar is a huge building filled with different rooms and areas covered in graffiti, art, and weird items.
 It's a great place for a night out on the town or even to just go get a drink and meet some other travelers.
+If you’re looking for even more ruin bars to check out in Budapest, check out the 10 Best Ruin Bars in Budapest.

 6. New York Café